matcha-ai/matcha/docs/dataset/README.md

 Instance i = mnist.get();
 ```

-The method `Dataset::get()` retrieves next `Instance` from the dataset.
+The method `Dataset::get()` retrieves the next `Instance` from the dataset.
 We can do that repeatedly to iterate through the entire dataset:

 ```cpp
 while (Instance i = mnist.get()) {